Benjamin Hall (journalist)

-Benjamin Hall (born 23 July 1982) is a British journalist who serves as a State Department correspondent for Fox News Channel and is based in Washington, D.C.
-He joined the network in July 2015.
+Benjamin Hall (born 23 July 1982) is a British-American journalist who serves as a State Department correspondent for Fox News Channel.
+He has worked for The New York Times, BBC Radio, and Esquire Magazine.

 Early life

 Hall grew up in London, as a dual citizen, holding both US and UK passports.
 He studied at Ampleforth College, City of London School, and Duke University, and received a BA from Richmond University, London.

-He received a post graduate diploma in television journalism from the University of the Arts, London.